Friday, February 5, 2016

 224. Will the Circle Be Unbroken (1972) - The Nitty Gritty Dirt Band

 The Citizen Kane of bluegrass albums is the Nitty Gritty Dirt Band plus about a hundred other people's Will the Circle Be Unbroken.
 For almost two hours, the young bucks in the Dirt Band kick out the god-fearing-damn jams, (all thirty-eight of them), with almost as many guest musicians, each a well-respected veteran and legend in country, gospel, and bluegrass.
 Instrumentals are spliced up with standards and hymns, all recorded in no more than two takes a piece.
-The raw, un-tampered performances usually leave the studio banter at the beginning, giving it the feeling of being a fly on the wall to nothing but pros playing sweet glorious banjo and pedal-steel guitar brilliance.
+The raw, un-tampered performances usually leave in the studio banter at the beginning, giving it the feeling of being a fly on the wall to nothing but pros playing sweet glorious banjo and pedal-steel guitar brilliance.
 As good as country music has or will ever get right here folks.

 223. Rising (1976) - Rainbow

 Ritchie Blackmore axed his entire ensemble sans Ronnie James Dio for Rising, the follow up to Ritchie Blackmor's Rainbow.
 As many fantastic jams as are on that one, ("Man on the Silver Mountain" and "Catch the Rainbow" spring to mind first and foremost), Rising is made more consistent not just by the tighter writing but also with the addition of Cozy Powell.
-Easily one of the heaviest and best rock drummers of any era, Powell makes his presence furiously known here, noticeably delivering a more fitting performance than former Elf drummer Gary Driscoll on the previous album.
+Easily one of the heaviest and best rock drummers of any era, Powell makes his presence furiously known here, delivering a more fitting performance than the competent former Elf drummer Gary Driscoll on the previous album.
 It remains impossible to listen to "Stargazer" without trying to blow your speakers out, the epic, full orchestra heavy metal song to judge all others by.

 222. Red (1974) - King Crimson